Skip to content

 SWOT Analysis – an internal assessment of your strengths and weaknesses.
 When in combination with PEST analysis, it is a great way to highlight gaps and opportunities in the market from all angles.

 PEST and SWOT analyses help decision makers create sustainable and actionable goals.
 When creating goals, write them down first.
 Think about the disadvantages you’ve had (weaknesses).
 Next, come up with other solutions to reach this goal (opportunities).
 Finally, identify the blockers that are preventing you from reaching this goal (threats).
-Once you’re done, read back through your notes.
-Think.
-Reflect.
-And create a plan to reach these goals where you can limit weaknesses, capitalise on opportunities, and avoid threats.
+Once identified, finding ways to limit weaknesses, capitalise on opportunities, and avoid threats, will often underpin many of the actions and outcomes of your strategy.
+An effective method for turning problems into solutions is to write a problem statement.
+A problem statement is a short, clear explanation of a specific issue or challenge that describes what you want to change, why it’s important, and who it impacts.
+For more information on problem statements and guidance on how to develop them, download the digital transformation planning tools document.

 4. You will discover what makes you valuable